Best Places to See Wildlife in Central Florida

 Call of the Wild

 As the fourth largest county in Florida, Polk County is home to diverse natural communities.
-Within a span of a few minutes you can go from a freshwater marsh on the shores of a lake, to a desert-like scrub habitat.
+Within a span of 30-minutes, visitors can go from a freshwater marsh on the shores of a lake, to a desert-like scrub habitat.
+We are in the middle of everything a nature lover would want to experience during a Central Florida vacation.

 If wildlife is what you’re searching for, take time to trek through some of our more distinct natural ecosystems, including: